MysteryPancake/Houdini-Fun/README.md

 ## Copernicus: Eikonal Contour Plotting

-The Eikonal node in Copernicus expands from darker areas to lighter areas.
-It's great for trippy effects and contour plotting!
+The Eikonal node expands from darker areas into lighter areas, and tells you how long it took.

+It's great for generating SDFs, trippy effects and contour plotting!

 <p align="left">
   <img src="./images/cops/cops_eikonal.webp?raw=true" height="280">